 Circular Quay

-Secondly, they rode through Circular Quay.
+Finally, they rode to Circular Quay.
 Often referred to as the “gateway to Sydney”, the precinct has views of the Sydney Harbour Bridge and the Sydney Opera House and is a common location for viewing Sydney New Year’s Eve fireworks.
 It hosts a number of ferry wharves, bus stops, and a railway station.

 Centennial Park

-Then, it was along the Eastern Distributor to the lovely Centennial Park.
-It was originally a swamp and then set aside as land for the water source for Sydney.
+Then, the trike rider rode through the city to the lovely Centennial Park.
+Originally a swamp, it was then set aside as land for the water source for Sydney.
 Centennial Park was reconstructed as a public park and opened in 1888.
 Sir Henry Parkes’ vision was to create a ‘People’s Park’ in which the citizens of Sydney could ‘take in the air’ away from the Sydney town centre.

 In it’s 130th year (2018), Centennial Park – the ‘People’s Park – has been honoured with an Australian National Heritage Listing.
 This elevates the Park to the status of other National Heritage places such as Bondi Beach, the Melbourne Cricket Ground and the Australian War Memorial.